comharris/readme/docs/README.md

 Hi, I'm Ian.

-This is my README page to get to know me.

-If we are potentially socializing or working together, this page is a way to understand who I am and how I think before and after the meeting, which hopefully saves everyone some time.
-And time is all we have.
+This is my README page.
+Sometimes when you download a package of software it comes with a file called "README", which explains the contents of the package.

+I've created a README file for myself, to help share a bit about me, including my own perception of how I think and how I behave.

+If you and I are planning to meet, either socially, professionally or both, this page is a way to understand a bit more about me, if you are interested.

+It's not an exhaustive list--for example, I leave out family here, as not everyone is comfortable being discussed on the internet--it's what I hope will be helpful to get to know me before or after we meet.

 # Basic info and biography